By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Factors affecting crawl budget

-Google have analyzed various factors affecting the crawling budget, and subsequent indexing.
+Google has analyzed various factors affecting the crawling budget and subsequent indexing.
 Described as “low-value-add” URLs, they fall into the following categories which have been placed in order of significance (according to Google):

-- On-site duplicate content: The same principle that applies to the preceding point is relevant to any duplicate content.
+- On-site duplicate content: The same principle that applies to the above point is relevant to any duplicate content.